Cross-correlating the patchy screening and kinetic Sunyaev-Zel'dovich effects as a new probe of reionization

 Table \ref{tab:summ_tab} summarizes how well CMB-S4 may measure several auto- and cross-correlations with observables that could probe EoR science.
 The first four are auto-correlations studied in \citet{Raghunathan2023}, \citet{SmithFerraro2017}, \citet{dvorkinsmith2009,Jain2024}, and \citet{sun2024}.
 These auto-power spectra contain important information about the EoR, such as its midpoint and duration.
 However, low-redshift free electrons in the CGM also contribute a significant amplitude to each, making it difficult to just probe the EoR with them.
 The remaining references in Table \ref{tab:summ_tab} are studies that seek to isolate the reionization portions of these signals using cross-correlations of different CMB EoR probes, including $K$ and $\tau$.
 These show some promise for detections with CMB-S4, as shown in the forecasts.

 The distribution of neutral gas, as traced by the brightness temperature of 21 cm photons emitted from the neutral hydrogen in the Universe, $T_{21}$, has an appreciable anti-correlation with $\tau$ because the ionized and neutral regions trace opposite sides of the bubble boundaries.
 As shown in Table \ref{tab:summ_tab}, the Square Kilometre Array (SKA) $T_{21}$ $\times$ CMB-S4 $\tau$ data might have the statistical power to make a first detection, but $T_{21}$ foreground mitigation makes this a challenging prospect due to the filtering that must be applied \citep{Meerburg2013}. $T_{21}$ is expected to have a larger signal-to-noise when cross-correlated with $K$ for roughly the same experiments \citep{Ma2018}, but has the same filtering issue.
+One could also potentially reconstruct the remote dipoles during reionization using the same datasets \citep{Hotlini2022}.
 There is also promise of a detection of the cross-correlation between CMB lensing ($\kappa_{\mathrm{CMB}}$) with $\tau$ at high significance, where both maps are reconstructed with a survey like CMB-S4 \citep{FengHolder2019,Bianchini2023}.